session-replay-tools/tcpcopy/doc/Pre-Warming.md

 ## Running TCPCopy

 We assume that all MySQL nodes use port 3306.
 The client IP addresses accessing the online secondary server fall within the 192.168.0.0 subnet.
-The online secondary server is at 192.168.2.3, the target server is at 192.168.2.4, and the assistant server is at 192.168.2.5, as shown in the diagram below.：
+The online secondary server is at 192.168.2.3, the target server is at 192.168.2.4, and the assistant server is at 192.168.2.5, as shown in the diagram below.

 ![](../images/pre-warming1.png)